jiparkdev/BugAway/README.md

-# BugTracker
+# BugAway

-A bug tracking software.
+BugAway is a software issue/bug tracking software.